tsunami416604/azure-docs.hu-hu/articles/cognitive-services/Bing-Web-Search/tutorial-bing-web-search-single-page-app.md

         return;
     }

-    // show raw JSON and HTTP request showDiv("json", preFormat(JSON.stringify(jsobj, null, 2)));
+    // Show raw JSON and the HTTP request. showDiv("json", preFormat(JSON.stringify(jsobj, null, 2)));
     showDiv("http", preFormat("GET " + this.responseURL + "\n\nStatus: " + this.status + " " +
         this.statusText + "\n" + this.getAllResponseHeaders()));

-    // if HTTP response is 200 OK, try to render search results if (this.status === 200) {
+    // If the HTTP response is 200 OK, try to render the results. if (this.status === 200) {
         var clientid = this.getResponseHeader("X-MSEdge-ClientID");
         if (clientid) retrieveValue(CLIENT_ID_COOKIE, clientid);